nonnb/nonnb.github.io/SmartGit/Latest/GUI/Preferences/Commands.md

 ## Authentication

-SmartGit supports both SSH and HTTPS authentication to remotes.
+SmartGit supports both SSH and HTTPS authentication to Git remotes.

 ### SSH Client selection

-These SSH options are only important if you use SSH to authenticate with remotes.
+The SSH options are only used if you use SSH to authenticate with remotes.

 - *Use system SSH client* will use your existing system  SSH client, and you will be responsible for managing keys on the local and remote server (e.g., as stored in the `~/.ssh` folder).
 This is the recommended setting if you have an existing SSH setup and are comfortable with managing SSH keys and passwords.
 SmartGit will automatically re-use the system SSH credentials in this configuration.